JauntyJJS/jaunty-blogdown/content/talk/_index.md

 title: Talks that Last
 description: |
   This is a list for your talks, workshops, or other events with a time, date, and place.
-author: "Jeremy Selva"
+author: "The R Markdown Team @RStudio"
 show_post_thumbnail: true
-show_author_byline: false
+show_author_byline: true
 show_post_date: true
-show_post_time: false
+show_post_time: true
 # for listing page layout
 layout: list # list, list-sidebar